Subscribe to updates

 Working Together in Neighbourhoods

-This item will provide an update on the progress and next steps in developing a coordinated approach to neighbourhood working between Brent Council and the Integrated Care Partnership (ICP).
+The Board was scheduled to receive an update on the progress and next steps in developing a coordinated approach to neighbourhood working between Brent Council and the Integrated Care Partnership (ICP).
+This initiative aims to foster collaboration between the council and the ICP to enhance local service delivery.

 Attendees